vibhusapra/atropos/README.md

 ```sh
 atropos-sft-gen path/to/output.jsonl --tokenizer Qwen/Qwen2.5-1.5B-Instruct # or whichever tokenizer you have in your env config
 ```
+Rejection sampling can be controlled via `--save-top-n-per-group`, `--allow-negative-scores`, and `--minimum-score-diff-max-min`.
+See `atropos-sft-gen -h` for more detailed usage info.

 If you would like to use OpenAI models, please edit your `config_init` to something like the following:
 ```python